wirefailed/HandSignalCV/README.md

 - [x] Use its size to get lmList and get resized_lmList that fits into white square 300 by 300
 - [x] Capture hand signals from a to z 200 each and split data samples 6:2:2 ratio
 - [x] Train the model and optimize it to have >85% accuracy
-- [] Deploy the system and connect into AGI api (if not possible, skip this step)
+- [x] Deploy the system and connect into AGI api (if not possible, skip this step)
-- [] Deploy Text-to-speech translation
-- [] Get it working on the computer
-- [] Connect Camera and Audio System to Rasberry Pi
-- [] Deploy the system
-- [] 3D print the case

 <p align="right">(<a href="#readme-top">back to top</a>)</p>